laitanawe/nextflow-programming/_episodes/02-nextflow_scripting.md

 ~~~
 {: .output }

-We can use the `get` method items to retrieve items in a list.
+We can use the `get` method to retrieve items in a list.

 ~~~
 mylist = [100,150,200]

-println mylist.get(1)
+// To retrieve the 2nd item of mylist, you can use any of the following: println mylist.get(1)

 println "${mylist.get(1)}"